Variational certification of quantum devices: Final remarks

 This weakness is even more visible in the case of SSFB certification as two copies of the standard device are required.
 This translates to the requirement of preparing two images of Choi-Jamio{\l}kowski isomorphism corresponding to the standard devices.
 Equivalently one has to posses two copies of such device and to certify that they represent the same operation.
-The variational state diagonalization routine used in VQFB as a subprocedure also requires two copies of the devices.
+The variational state diagonalization routine used in VQFE as a subprocedure also requires two copies of the device.
 However, in this case one has to use hybrid quantum-classical procedure for variational diagonalization of the standard device only once.
 This fact and the quality of the obtained certification makes the VQFE certification an attractive approach to the problem of quantum device certification, especially when a significant number of new devices must undergo the certification procedure.

-As a side note one can see that the introduced scheme is based on the well-known and studied building blocks used in the theory of quantum computing.
+Eigen-decomposition of Choi-Jamio{\l}kowski states is an indespensible recipe to obtain the Kraus operators of an unknown quantum operation \cite{leung2003choi}.
+The VQSD algorithm along with Choi-Jamio{\l}kowski isomorphism provides complete eigen-information of an unknown quantum operation hence the diagonalizing subroutine of the certification process can be utilized in quantum process tomography.
+The introduced scheme is based on the well-known and studied building blocks used in the theory of quantum computing.
 We believe that this demonstrates the current trend in the area of quantum data processing when one aims at building practical applications of quantum computing by utilizing the concepts and methods which were quite recently of only theoretical interest.
 The presented work demonstrates that such approach can lead to interesting applications of quantum computers.

 \acknowledgments This work has been partially supported by the Polish National Science Center (NCN) under the grant agreement 2019/33/B/ST6/02011.